 The board should establish appropriate protocols that set out the procedure to be followed if there is a takeover offer for the issuer including any communication between insiders and the bidder.
 The board should disclose the scope of independent advisory reports to shareholders.
-These protocols should include the option of establishing an independent takeover committee. and the likely composition and implementation of an independent takeover committee.
+These protocols should include the option of establishing an independent takeover committee, and the likely composition and implementation of an independent takeover committee.

 Contact has prepared a Takeover Response Manual, in line with Recommendation 3.6 of the NZX Corporate Governance Code.
-The manual is updated each year.